KeyAuth/KeyAuth-Python-Example/README.md

 # KeyAuth-Python-Example
 KeyAuth Python Example For The https://keyauth.com Authentication system.

+open cmd

+cd to the directory of the files

+Do the command `pip install -r requirements.txt` in same cmd

-Install requirements, Update 3 values in main.py and you're ready!
+Update 3 values in main.py and you're ready!

 **What is KeyAuth?**